jpreese/CSharpUnitTestingBestPractices/README.md

 - Ensures you are not asserting multiple cases in your tests.
 - Gives you the entire picture as to why your tests are failing.

-*Example: If you have a cold (a broken unit test), your entire body does not shut down (all subsequent tests failing).
-You are still able to breathe, speak, etc (passing tests that would have failed otherwise), allowing the doctor to properly diagnose you.*

 #### Bad:
 ```csharp
 public void IsValidWord_InputIsNullOrEmpty_ReturnsFalse()